top of page

 12. Ice Painting

-Freeze colored water in ice cube trays with sticks, then paint on paper as the cubes melt.
+Freeze colored water in ice cube trays with popsicle sticks.
+Use the frozen cubes to paint on paper as they melt — colors blend as they go.

 13. Winter Mandalas